WANGYINGYU/wangyingyu.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle: |
-  Postdoctoral Research Associate
+  Research Associate
-  Robotics Institute, University of Technology Sydney
+  The University of Edinburgh

 profile:
   align: right